We all know that for outdoor weddings, it is critical to have a backup rain plan.

 - Your elderly guests need to have shade and comfort.

 - Outdoor musicians will not play in direct sunlight.
-It’s not the uncomfortably factor (although that should be a concern, imagine YOU trying to play a violin dripping of sweat and exhaustion for an hour), musicians WILL NOT expose their high dollar instruments to direct sunlight.
+It’s not the uncomfortable factor (although that should be a concern, imagine YOU trying to play a violin dripping of sweat and exhaustion for an hour), musicians WILL NOT expose their high-dollar instruments to direct sunlight.
 It ruins them.

-- Prepare for helping the guests cool off: A shaded location to wait until the last minute to be seated for the ceremony, fans (electric and handheld), cool non-alcoholic drinks to refresh themsevles.
+- Prepare for helping the guests cool off: A shaded location to wait until the last minute to be seated for the ceremony, fans (electric and handheld), cool non-alcoholic drinks to refresh themselves.

 - Choose a short vow ceremony.
 Short…. very short.